OFD5/OFD5/README.md

 - <p>I also created a website that helps Grade 12 students apply for universities and scholarships.
 The website is called <a href="https://www.takeapplication.com">takeapplication.com</a>.</p>

 - On my Free time i like creating  automation tools to help enhance OSINT in tracing missing people and participate in Bug-bounty programs.
 Missing people cases they are always neglected by police department as result of lack of OSINT tools for the task.
-However, in my Github account i wanna document steps to enhance OSINT for missing people.
+However, in my Github account i wanna document steps to enhance OSINT for missing people and Also help developers create robust Web apps and mobile appplications that are Secure from Hacking.